 - Depending on where you live and also if you are buying an organic turkey, the price will fluctuate.
 As of the date of this article, I have seen turkey sold by the pound as low as 89 cents.

-- If you have a smaller family or are not a huge fan of the whole turkey, you can opt for a turkey breast.
+- You can opt for a turkey breast if you have a smaller family or are not a huge fan of the whole turkey.
 Turkey breasts are also great for making homemade luncheon meat.

 Fresh turkey cuts

 Fresh turkey cuts are smaller pieces that are cooked in different ways.
 You have more cooking options and can calculate the eating portion better.